 It’s official.
 Autumn has landed in a big, fat puddle of hibernation-inducing blah.
 Time to dig deep and try to remember how to drag yourself out of bed when the sky is dark with rain.
 Having something to look forward to at the end of the day always helps, so it’s definitely time to plan steaming bowls of soup and stew (and maybe a glass of wine or beer) for dinner.

 Many years ago, I clipped one of Jurgen Gothe’s ‘Uncorked’ columns from the Georgia Straight and added it to my recipe collection.
-It had a recipe for the super-simple and hearty, Portuguese soup caldo verde (green broth).
+It had a recipe for the super-simple and hearty, Portuguese soup caldo verde (hot green).
 It has since become one of my favourite autumnal/winter dinners.

-Caldo verde (green broth) and a wee glass of vino…
+Caldo verde (hot green) and a wee glass of vino…

 Caldo verde only requires four key ingredients, so it’s wonderfully easy to grab what’s needed on the way home or a day or two in advance.